Vikings may have first taken to seas to find women, slaves

 The sudden and dramatic breakout by the Vikings has long puzzled scholars.
 The Lindisfarne raid inaugurated 3 centuries of expansion that led to settlement of Iceland, Greenland, and, briefly, Newfoundland in Canada.
 To the east, Vikings dominated the rivers of today’s western Russia and Ukraine, sent diplomats to Constantinople, and traded as far afield as Baghdad and North Africa.

-550 C.E. to 790 C.E., Scandinavians exported iron and furs and developed impressive seafaring skills.
-And between 2008 and 2012, researchers discovered two ship burials on the edge of the Baltic Sea in Estonia, 250 kilo
+But although previous scholars identified the raids as the start of the Viking era, Price stresses that their way of life began long before.
+In the Vendel period from about 550 C.E. to 790 C.E., Scandinavians exported iron and furs and developed impressive seafaring skills.
+And between 2008 and 2012, researchers discovered two ship burials on the edge of the Baltic Sea in Estonia, 250 kilo meters from the Swedish coast.
+The burials are “the most significant Viking discovery of the last hundred years,” Price says—and they apparently predate the Lindisfarne raid by nearly a century, according to dating by radio carbon and artifact styles.

 Found on the island of Saaremaa in the town of Salme, the two war boats served as graves for 40 men.
 In one, 33 men were stacked atop one another and covered with wooden shields.
 Elite soldiers were buried with elaborately decorated double-edged swords, and a man who appeared to be the chieftain clasped a sword with a jeweled hilt and held a gaming piece made of walrus ivory in his mouth.